Saeed Juma

 Saeed Juma (Arabic:سعيد جمعة) (born 8 July 1998) is an Emirati footballer who plays for Al Bataeh as a right back.

+Personal life

+Saeed Juma is the brother of the Emirati footballer Fares Juma.

 Career

 Saeed Juma started his career at Al Ain and is a product of the Al-Ain's youth system.
 On 29 April 2017, Saeed Juma made his professional debut for Al-Ain against Al-Wahda in the Pro League.